Isilence1997/Hello_gRPC_Go/README.md

 # gRPC-Go HelloWorld Protocol Implementation & Deployment

 ## Project Overview
-This project demonstrates how to build and publish a basic `tRPC-Go` echo service using a HelloWorld protocol.
+This project demonstrates how to build and publish a basic `gRPC-Go` echo service using a HelloWorld protocol.
 It includes steps for code generation with `protobuf`, service creation on the `123` platform, and pipeline setup using `vepc` and `rick`.

 ## Getting Started